ChibuikeOnuba/Sentiment-Analysis-Project/README.md

 GitHub Actions
 - Reason for Use: GitHub Actions is chosen over Apache Airflow for cost-effectiveness and ease of integration with GitHub repositories.
 Airflow requires a live server to run, which can incur additional costs.
-- Usage: Automates the ETL process, running the script daily and notifies the team on code pushes.
+- Usage: Automates the ETL process, running the script weekly and notifies the team on code pushes.

 Twitter API
 - Reason for Use: Provides access to real-time tweet data.